lucas-coutinho/lucas-freitas/README.md

 ---

 ## Resume
  Bachelor's degree in Computer Engineering at UFPel.
-Three years of experience as scientific initiation shcolar conducting researches related to embedded systems and embedded machine learning.
+Three years of experience as scientific initiation scholar, conducting researches related to embedded systems and embedded machine learning.
 Works in partnership with RNAi Lab at UFMG for the development of machine learning research in Bioinformatics.
 Currently engaged in AI for industry Residency Program at SENAI/PR AI HUB.

+## Work Experience

+* **Embedded Software Developer** (2017, Present)

+    Partamon solutions for IPM

+    Acted throughout their product chain from product design, system design, development to deploying.
+Worked managing the development team and actualy work as  application consultant C/C++ and Python were the most used languages.

+* **AI for industry Residency** (April 2021, Present)

+    SENAI/PR AI HUB

+    Development of machine learning and AI applications for several companies from different technology sectors with practical applications of technologies in Artificial Intelligence for its entire value chain, from the BackOffice (HR, Legal, etc.) to the production areas , supplies, sales etc.

  ## Education
 *   **Computer Engineering**(2020)

     Federal University of Pelotas

-*   **AI for industry Residency** (Present)
+*   **Postgradute Program in AI for industry** (Present)

     SENAI/PR AI HUB